Castle of the Pico: Origins

-The first evidence of the castle's existence dates back to the year 1102, although probably a primitive settlement was during the Lombards era and around the year 1000.
+The first evidence of the castle's existence dates back to the year 1102, although probably a primitive settlement existed during the Lombards era, around the year 1000.

 The castle was located in a strategic position along the Imperial Romea route (which connected Germany to Rome), and it was later expanded to form a large quadrilateral surrounded by a moat.

 Renaissance period

 In 1500 Giovanni Francesco II Pico della Mirandola built the massive keep called il Torrione (the Big Tower), known to be unconquerable; the city was under sieges several times, including the most famous, the siege of 1510-1511 winter by Pope Julius II and the siege of 1551 by Pope Julius III.

-The Pico family obtained the title of dukes in 1617 and enriched their castle, until it became one of the most important and sumptuous palace in the Po Valley: among the most important works of art collected in the wing called la Galleria Nuova (the New Gallery) there were several paintings by the Venetians Jacopo Palma il Giovane e Sante Peranda.
+The Pico family obtained the title of dukes in 1617 and enriched their castle, until it became one of the most important and sumptuous palaces in the Po Valley: among the most important works of art collected in the wing called la Galleria Nuova (the New Gallery), there were several paintings by the Venetians Jacopo Palma il Giovane e Sante Peranda.

 The castle hosted Pope Julius II, Emperor Leopold I, Aldus Manutius, Borso d'Este and Ercole d'Este, Rodolfo Gonzaga, and Emperor Francis I.